sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 * **The carbon density (in grams per kiloWattHour)**: This is the	CO₂ emissions in kg per kWh used to calculate the total carbon emissions based on the electricity consumed by physical systems in your monitored infrastructure.
 See the [electricityMap Web site](https://app.electricitymap.org/map) for reference.
 This information is required to evaluate the carbon footprint of your IT infrastructure based on the energy source you are using.
 * **The Power Usage Effectiveness (PUE)**: This is the metric used to determine the energy efficiency of a data center.
 PUE is determined by dividing the amount of power entering a data center by the power used to run the computer infrastructure.
 The typical PUE in data centers worldwide ranges between 1 to 2.5.
 By default, the **Hardware Sentry - Observability and Sustainability** dashboards use a PUE of 1.8, which is the average value for typical data centers.

-To customize these settings, open the `hws-config.yaml` file and customize the `extraLabels` as shown in the example below:
+To customize these settings, open the `hws-config.yaml` file and configure the `extraMetrics` section as shown in the example below:

 ```
 extraMetrics: